The error and perturbation bounds of the general absolute value equations: Introduction

 As an important application of the AVEs, for all we know, the AVEs was first viewed as a very effective tool to gain the numerical solution of the LCP in \cite{Bokhoven80}, called the modulus method.
 At present, this numerical method has achieved rapid development and its many various versions were proposed, see \cite{Bai10, Wu22} and references therein.
 Since the modulus method has the superiorities of simple construction and quick convergence behavior, it is often regarded as a top-priority method for solving the large-scale and sparse complementarity problem (CP).

 In addition to the above aspects about the AVEs, another very important problem is the sensitivity and stability analysis of the AVEs, i.e., how the solution variation is when the data is perturbed.
 More specifically, when $\Delta A, \Delta B ~\mbox{and}~\Delta b$ are the perturbation terms of $A, B~\mbox{and}~b$ in (\ref{p1}) and (\ref{eq:2}), respectively, how do we characterize the change in the solution of the perturbed AVEs.
 With respect to this regard, to our knowledge, the perturbation analysis of the AVEs (\ref{p1}) and (\ref{eq:2}) has not been discussed.
 In addition, for the error bound of AVEs, under the assumption of strongly monotone property, a global projection-type error bound was provided in \cite{Chen21}.
-Obviously, this kind of conditional projection-type error bound frequently has great limitation.\cite{Zamani} only provides some upper bounds for the error bound of the AVE (\ref{p1}) with $B=I$ (the identity matrix).
+Obviously, this kind of conditional projection-type error bound frequently has great limitation.\cite{Zamani} only provides some upper bounds for the error bound of the AVE (\ref{p1}) with $B=I$.
 Therefore, based on these considerations, in this paper, we in-depth discuss the error bounds and the perturbation bounds of the AVEs.
-The contributions are given below: \begin{itemize} \item Firstly, by introducing a class of the absolute value functions, the framework of error bounds for the AVEs are presented without any constraints.
+The contributions are given below: \begin{itemize} \item Firstly, by introducing a class of the absolute value functions, the framework of error bounds for the AVEs are presented.
 Without limiting the matrix type, some computable estimates for their upper bounds are given.
 These bounds are sharper than the existing bounds in \cite{Chen21} under certain conditions. \item Secondly, we establish the framework of perturbation bounds for the AVEs and present some computable upper bounds.
-It is pointed out that when the nonlinear term $B|x|$ in (\ref{p1}) is vanished, the presented perturbation bounds reduce to the classical perturbation bounds for the linear systems $Ax=b$, including Theorem 1.3 in numerical linear algebra textbooks \cite{Sun01} and Theorem 2.1 \cite{Skeel79}. \item Thirdly, to our knowledge, the error and perturbation bounds of HLCP have not been discussed.
-In order to fill in this study gap, we convert the HLCP to the equal certain absolute value equations, obtain the framework of error bounds and perturbation bounds for the HLCP, which is viewed as another aspect of applications of the absolute value equations.
-In particular, two new equal error bounds for the LCP are exploited, concomitantly, three new computable upper bounds are obtained and sharper than that in \cite{Chen06} for the system matrix being an $H_{+}$-matrix under proper conditions.
-Further, without the constraint conditions, we display a new framework of perturbation bound of the LCP and obtain three new computable upper bounds advantage over that in \cite{Chen07} for the system matrix being a symmetric positive definite matrix and an $H_{+}$-matrix.
+It is pointed out that when the nonlinear term $B|x|$ in (\ref{p1}) is vanished, the presented perturbation bounds reduce to the classical perturbation bounds for the linear systems $Ax=b$, like Theorem 1.3 in numerical linear algebra textbooks \cite{Sun01} and Theorem 2.1 \cite{Skeel79}.